 In our daily life, most of us have several roles - as a family member, a worker, a student, a friend, and so on.
 We play out each role in interactions that are part of a continuing relationship with others.
 Our family and upbringing may influence the way we use alcohol.
-Behaviours are learnt from our parents or guardians (an example might be drinking after a stressful day of work).
-Our friendship circle, for instance, may involve a subculture - perhaps we enjoy and participate in the hip-hop music subculture - or may exist across different cultures of drinking.
-Either way, there will be expectations and influences between those in such relationships - including such matters as whether to drink and how to behave when getting together or whether a co-worker would disapprove of drinking at work.
+Behaviours are learnt from our parents or guardians, for example drinking after a stressful day at work, only drinking with meals or masculinity and drinking behaviour.
+Our friendship circle, for instance, may be involved in a subculture - perhaps we enjoy and participate in the hip-hop music subculture - or may exist across different cultures of drinking.
+In all these interactions, there will be expectations and influences between those in such relationships - including such matters as whether to drink and how to behave when getting together or whether a co-worker would disapprove of drinking at work.
 Drinking interacts in various ways with the performance of our role in these interactions: drinking together may be a strong expression of our connection, or it may interfere with role performance.
 The part that alcohol plays in these interactions is not just up to the individual drinker; it is substantially affected by the expectations of others involved, which may encourage drinking a lot in a particular circumstance, or discourage it in others.